cyshen11/cyshen11.github.io/_projects/sharepoint-rag-app.md

 ## Step 5: Creating RAG

-I used LangGraph framework to build the RAG as it is simple to implement and suitable for this project.
+I utilized **LangGraph** to orchestrate the retrieval and generation state.
+While a linear chain would suffice for this MVP, LangGraph provides the infrastructure to easily add cyclic loops (e.g. query rewriting or self-correction) in future iterations.

 **Creating graph component**